 In The Sarah Connor Chronicles, John Connor has been trained since infancy in combat tactics, firearms and military strategy.
 He can't play a FPS to save his life (he can beat the game's obnoxious owner bloody, though).

 Averted in CSI NY.
 Mac, who was a Marine before he became a cop,never played Call of Duty before, but is still good at it.

 Not only that, but considering where she's from (Finland) as well as the fact that the title of her theme song (From The Land Of Water And Ice) refers to it, you'd think she would've gotten around to learn how to at some point in her life.

-Similarly in Tatsunoko Vs Capcom, Morrigan's ending shows the succubus losing against a random child in the title game.
+Similarly in Tatsunoko vs. Capcom, Morrigan's ending shows the succubus losing against a random child in the title game.
 And boy, does she look angry.

 Ken: Son, you've improved!
 How'd you get so good?
 Mel: Daddy, I watched you and copied your moves!

 In Mass Effect 3, challenging Samantha Traynor to a game of chess will always result in Shepard losing, despite Shepard's legendary prowess in leading real battles.
 When Shepard complains that the game doesn't reflect real-life tactics very well, Traynor retorts that real soldiers don't move on an 8-by-8 square grid.

 In MegaTokyo Largo defeated Junpei, an actual ninja in Mortal Kombat in order to get visa to Japan.
 Junpei immediately started calling him l33t Master and following him around expecting tutelage.
 It's still Junpei who saves Largo from any actual danger, however.

 Vash from Misfile: "Give me a break.
 Smiting people with my real sword is WAY more intuitive than these stupid controls."

 Ash is similarly afflicted as far as driving games go.